MCT-master/mct-master.github.io/_posts/2022-12-09-kristeic-jackeh-ahmetem-sonification.md

 We use our data to control the resulting music in two different ways:

 * **Direct mappings** - there is a one-to-one relationship between data and parameter.
 For example, density is mapped to the pitch of the lead and bass synths.
 If the value in the data increases, the parameter increases.
 This relationship is sometimes inverted, but the mapping is still considered direct.
 * **Generative mappings** - the data controls the behaviour of other algorithms which in turn control parameters.
-For example, the bulk speed data controls the amount of hits in the drum pattern.
-The data does not specify specifically when the drums should hit, only the frequency with which they should hit.
+For example, the bulk speed data controls the amount of hits in the kick drum pattern.
+The data does not specify specifically when the kick should be triggered, only the frequency with which it should be triggered.

 The full table of our mappings is below: